-Shibuya is known as one of the fashion centers of Japan, particularly for young people and as a major nightlife area.
-The furious scramble crossing is one of the world’s most heavily used pedestrian crosswalk.
-Shibuya is also known for the statue of Hachiko.
+Shibuya is known as one of the fashion centers of Japan, particularly for young people and is also famous for its nightlife.
+The city's mega-congested scramble crossing is one of the world’s most heavily used pedestrian crosswalk.
+Shibuya is also known for the dog statue of Hachiko.

 Ginza is a popular upscale shopping area of Tokyo, with numerous internationally renowned department stores, boutiques, restaurants and coffee houses located in its vicinity.
 Ginza is recognized by many as one of the most luxurious shopping districts in the world, attracting visitors and regulars alike from across the globe.

 Harajuku is a place of youth culture, where stylish items are readily available.
-They are Jam packed with stores selling assorted goods, accessories and clothing.
-Takeshita-Dori street is constantly crowded with shoppers.
+The streets are jam packed with stores selling assorted goods, accessories and clothing.
+Takeshita Street is constantly crowded with shoppers.

-Omotesando is just a short walk away from Harajuku and is more upscale and sophisticated.
+Omotesando is just a short walk away from Harajuku and is a more upscale and sophisticated area.
 Uniquely designed stores and galleries line up along the zelkova tree-lined street where you can enjoy shopping, gourmet food and art.

 Akihabara is the largest tech-centered neighborhood in the world, featuring a wide range of electronics and appliances.
 This place is also famous for the center of Japan’s otaku (diehard fan) culture with many shops and establishments devoted to anime/manga which is dispersed among the electronic stores in the district.